-- i) No friends.
+- No friends.

-- ii) Unusual physical characteristics.
+- Unusual physical characteristics.

-- iii) Poor communications and, or, poor co-ordination.
+- Poor communications and, or, poor co-ordination.

-- iv) Volatile, or sulky or tearful behaviour.
+- Volatile, or sulky or tearful behaviour.

-- v) Illness.
+- Illness.

-- vii) Accent or racial differences.
+- Accent or racial differences.

-- vii) Unpopular families.
+- Unpopular families.

 Child protection issues run parallel with bullying issues (please refer to the Child Protection Policy for guidance on dealing with such issues).